james-310110/LearnWithGPT-deprecated/README.md

 # LearnWithGPT

-A helpful webapp that inputs web links or local files, paired with user query, and outputs a detailed summary with structures and references.

-# On this repository
+This repository aims at building a helpful webapp that takes web links or local files from users as inputs, to enable users to learn from the content of the input data by communicating with the augmented GPT-3 model.

+Current progress includes a javascript youtube-summarizer and a python pdf-learner.
+In addition, `LlamaIndex Notes.md` is written for better understanding of [LlamaIndex](https://github.com/jerryjliu/llama_index).

+The next step is to explore different pipelines with loading documents, building indices and making queries.
+If you are interested in this project, contact me at [james.li.contact@icloud.com] or [james_li@brown.edu] for collaboration.

 ### To get started: